Cotalker/documentation/blog/2022-12-23-edit-form-template.md

 ---
 title: Edit Form Template
-description: Our design team has refactored element UI, creating the new Asset Viewer.
-The new Asset Viewer can be accessed by all users, either through the Database Viewer or the Administrative Panel, according to their access roles.
-Through the Asset Viewer, users will be able to view and edit element settings, along with opening Reports & Actions, and obtaining QR codes for their assets.
+description: If you have the proper permissions, you can edit a survey form's template by pressing the Edit button on the survey's header.
+This new feature allows modifying existing forms without the need of going into the Administrative Panel.
+Thus making it easier and more accessible for non-admin users to make the corresponding changes in your survey form templates.
-image: img/updates/update_refactor_asset.png
+image: img/updates/update_edit_template.png
-draft: true
+draft: false
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';